opengeospatial/ets-cdb10/README.md

 You can also [build and deploy][TEAM Engine Source] the test harness yourself and use a local installation.

+For a more detailed guide on installing TEAM Engine to test CDB, see the [HOW TO Guide](HOWTO_TEAMENGINE.md).

 [TEAM Engine]: https://github.com/opengeospatial/teamengine
 [Test Facility]: http://cite.opengeospatial.org/te2/
 [TEAM Engine Source]: https://github.com/opengeospatial/teamengine